 Is it your dream to attend medical, dental, pharmacy, or veterinary school?
 The Health Sciences major is for students like you — those who plan to pursue graduate study in medicine, dentistry, veterinary medicine, physician assistant education, pharmacy, physical therapy, occupational therapy , or athletic training.
 Guilford has also had students go on to Accelerated Bachelor of Science in Nursing (ABSN) programs after Guilford.
 You can learn more at the American Association of Colleges of Nursing.

 The Health Sciences major provides an individualized course of study that allows you to complete the required courses to prepare for admission to a graduate program in the health field of your choice.
 Faculty members work closely with you to design the most appropriate course of study for your chosen graduate program and later serve as strong mentors and advocates during the application process.

 Health Sciences is an interdisciplinary major, which means it requires a second disciplinary major and an adviser in each major.
 Courses come from various disciplines, primarily the natural sciences, mathematics and social sciences.
 You will also take the Health Science Seminar, a course designed to help you with the graduate school application process, from preparing your personal statement to interview tips and financial planning.

-The major requires a minimum of 33 credit hours, 4 credits of which must be an internship in your proposed career field.
+The Health Sciences major requires a minimum of 33 credit hours, 4 credits of which must be an internship in your proposed career field.
 It’s an invaluable experience that gives you the real-world experience necessary for a career in any health-care field.